DTJF/libpruio/src/doc/_6_messages.md

 on success or an error text (`ZSTRING PTR` in FB, `char*` in C) in case of an error.
 Additionaly the member variable PruIo::Errr gets set to the same message text.
 You can use either of them to handle the error message.
-The texts are always internal strings owned by libpruio and must not be freed.
+The texts are always internal strings owned by \Proj and must not be freed.

 Just a few functions do not follow this principle